 Tips on How to Remove Old Caulk

-Use an Utility Knife to Remove Old Caulk
+Use a Utility Knife to Remove Old Caulk

 A utility knife is a common tool, with an electrical joint cutter, that is used for cutting and removing elastic caulk from surfaces.
 Using a utility knife to remove caulk is recommended for all smooth surfaces.
-However, using this tool is not recommended when caulk lengths exceed 100 meters or the caulk product is really hard to remove.
+Using this tool is not recommended when caulk lengths exceed 100 meters or the caulk product is hard to remove.